zhulabgroup/grassland-cfp/README.md

 ```

 ## Vignettes
-To get started with grassland, you can read the package vignettes.
-These are like long form documentation or usage guides for the package.
+To reproduce the analysis, you can read the package vignette.
+It is like long form documentation or usage guides for the package.

 After installation, you can view the vignette using:
 ```R